OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Applies to: structure members, union discriminator

 The ``@key`` annotation marks a member used to determine the Instances of a topic type.
-See section :ref:`getting_started--keys` for more details on the general concept of a Key.
+See :ref:`getting_started--keys` for more details on the general concept of a Key.
 For XTypes specifically, two types can only be compatible if each contains the members that are keys within the other.

 .. _xtypes--dynamic-language-binding-1: